alan-lai1738/html-link-hopper/README.md

 unique links or no more hops.

 # Usage
-First, build the Java file with javac HTMLLinkHopper.java
+First, build the Java file in terminal with:

+javac HTMLLinkHopper.java

 then compile with

-java HTMLLinkHopper <link>
+java HTMLLinkHopper <link> <number of hops>

 # What it Does
 This program takes two arguments which is: